Norilsk Nickel donates $143mn to fight coronavirus, steps up its social care of workforce in Russia’s remote Far North

-Russia’s biggest metal and mining company, Norilsk Nickel, owned by tycoon Vladimir Potanin, has donated RUB10.5bn ($143mn) towards the fight against the spread of coronavirus (COVID-19) virus and to protect the health of its workers.
+Russia’s biggest metallurgical company Norilsk Nickel, owned by tycoon Vladimir Potanin, has donated RUB10.5bn ($143mn) towards the fight against the spread of coronavirus (COVID-19) virus and to protect the health of its workers.

 “The money will be used to purchase medical equipment, medicines and personal protective gear for local healthcare institutions, the company’s operating sites and employees, as well as to provide additional support for the company employees and small and medium-sized enterprises (SMEs) located in NorNickel s regions of operation,” the company said in comments emailed to bne IntelliNews.

-NorNickel's main nickel and PGM (platinum group metals) mines operate in the Norilsk industrial region, on the Kola Peninsula and in Zabaykalsky Krai in Russia’s Far North – some of the most extreme climate conditions in the world.
+Nornikel main nickel and PGM (platinum group metals) mines operates in the in the Norilsk industrial region, on the Kola Peninsula and in Zabaykalsky Krai in Russia’s Far North -- some of the most extreme climate conditions in the world.

-The plant was originally founded as a Gulag camp in the Stalin era, but since has become one of the most important companies in the Russian economy and the biggest producer of nickel in the world.
-Because of its extreme location the company has always been heavily involved in caring for the local community from which it draws its workforce.
+The plant was originally founded as a Gulag camp in the Stalin-era but since has become one of the most important companies in the Russian economy and the biggest producer of nickel in the world.
+Because of its extreme location the company has always been heavily involved in the caring for the local community from which it draws its workforce.

 The Soviet legacy means companies like this have always maintained close ties with the municipalities of the towns and cities where they work.
 NorNickel has purchased medicines and medical equipment for testing and treating the coronavirus, including ventilators, specialist ICU equipment and equipment required for re-profiling the existing healthcare facilities so they can effectively provide specialist treatment to the victims of the virus.
 To beef up the local medical facilities to tackle the crisis the company has also bought two stationary laboratories and five mobile laboratories to test for the coronavirus infection that will shortly be put into operation.